AlbertChen1991/nEM/README.md

 Please refer to the __main.py__ file for detailed parameters configurations.

+You are welcomed to contact us if you are interested in our work or you have any questions about it.
+The author's email is [chenjf@act.buaa.edu.cn](chenjf@act.buaa.edu.cn)

 ## References

 [Riedel et al., 2010] Sebastian Riedel, Limin Yao, Andrew McCallum.
 Modeling Relations and Their Mentions without Labeled Text.
 In Proceedings of ECMLPKDD.